 I spend a lot of time talking with hopeful adoptive couples and expectant mothers about what I looked for in the family who adopted my baby.
 I talk about how I was looking for genuinely good people who lived in my area.
 A family who shared my religious views and sense of humor.
 This time I’m going to talk about why I said no to so many other profiles I came across on my search for the perfect family.
-Here are 7 common red flags that led me to say no.
+Here are 7 common red flags that were my reasons to say no.

 1. The way they spoke to and about birth mothers.